sjtrotter/vncuseradd/vncuseradd.8.md

 : No *LOGIN* given as a positional parameter.

 **67**
-: No *-p PASSWORD* given, and user not in system yet.
+: No *-p PASSWORD* given for user not in system yet.

 # BUGS
 - -a will not have an effect if the user is already created, or if they are created and the home directory was already present before running this utility; i.e. this script will only add users to wheel if they are created by it completely.